richtastic/ff/src/3DR/wiki/app.md

 	- moment
 	- COM
 	- COV
-	=> DOES THIS REQUIRE ITERITIVE SEEKING ?
+	=> DOES THIS REQUIRE ITERATIVE SEEKING ?

 - saving corner affine to yaml / loading from yaml